 "Various politicians caused a savings-and-loan crisis and the 1990 recession by inflating deposit insurance and leaning on regulators not to clean up thrift balance sheets.
 Their fall guy was Michael Milken and his supposedly malign junk bonds, which in fact had almost nothing to do with the S&L problem and have since been universally recognized as a legitimate financing tool.
 Mr. Milken was coerced into a plea bargain involving six trading violations elevated into felonies.
 The 1990 recession did shake out a real insider-trading ring.
 Its mastermind, Ivan Boesky, got off with a three-year sentence by fingering Mr. Milken and others; cases based on his information collapsed Prosecutors and politicians want scapegoats, and often have the collaboration of businessmen.
 With Milken, business competitors egged on prosecutors, as is happening today with Bill Gates.
 And the truly culpable parties can get off lightly by conning prosecutors with the promise of bigger fish."

-More recently (May 2006), George Gilder, a contributing editor of Forbes magazine, wrote in the Gilder Technology Report:
+In May 2006, George Gilder, a contributing editor of Forbes magazine, wrote in the Gilder Technology Report:

 "After five years of federal harassment of the high yield security market that he pioneered, Milken went to jail in 1991 on a tidal wave of journalistic and judicial blindness to what he was doing, aggravated by the ulcerating grip of envy at his success in doing it."